 As it is non-starchy, eggplant can be great plant-based food for those following a vegan keto diet.
 Many vegan recipes use eggplant too, so you will never be unsure about how to incorporate it into your diet!

-Mushrooms are a very common vegan chicken substitute and are used in a range of ways to replace meat.
+Mushrooms are a very common vegan chicken substitute and are used in a range of ways to replace meat such as plant-based nuggets and plant-based chicken filets.
 From mushroom-based burgers to mushroom curries, this vegetable can offer many healthy meals suitable for a vegan diet.

 Mushrooms contain a wealth of minerals and are a great source of B12 and B6, which are often found to be lacking in people following a vegan or plant-based diet.
 With their high levels of zinc, mushrooms are also great for replenishing your hair, skin, and nails!